YorkCodeDojo/yoda/readme.md

 One of the other development teams is having trouble getting the `SUB` opcodes to work.
 Can you provide them with a workaround?

+## Exercise 9

+Design an assembly language format for programming this machine.